Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-7.md

-# Challenge 07: Enhancing Contoso Traders with GitHub Copilot
+# Challenge 07: Integrate 'About Us' Page with GitHub Copilot in React Application

 ### Estimated Time: 60 minutes